Commission for a Socially Sustainable Malmö

-The decision to launch a commission was made in May 2010 by the local council of Malmö followed by the appointment of Professor Emeritus, Sven-Olof Isacsson to chair the commission in November the same year.
+The decision to launch a commission was made in 2010 by the City Executive Board of Malmö followed by the appointment of Professor Emeritus, Sven-Olof Isacsson to chair the commission.

 The commission came about in light of the present differences in health observed among different population groups and different areas in Malmö.
 The quality of health, mortality rates and the ability to self assess ones health varied across the city, essentially creating a situation that was considered both unethical and unjust and contradicting of the city´s strategic goals for a socially sustainable Malmö.